 The meetings paid off and I was able to secure six clients in my first six months of business.
 My contacts referred me to several organizations, many of whom were looking for support in designing and executing entrepreneurship and business programs.

 9. Expand on your brand assets

-After months of going to meetings and business events and not having a business card to give out, a colleague and friend of mine, designed and ordered my first set of business cards.
-I also signed up for a gmail suites to get a professional business email address and number.
+After months of going to meetings and business events and not having a business card to give out, a colleague and friend of mine, designed and ordered my first set of business cards at a local printer.
+I also signed up for gmail suites and google voice to get a professional business email address and business number.

 10. Hire others to support you